-A lampshades adds color and style to a lamp, enhancing the surrounding furnishings in the room as well as diffusing light.
-Lampshades come in many different shapes, styles, fabrics and materials.
+A lampshades adds style and color to a lamp, enhancing the surrounding furnishings in the room as well as diffusing light.
+Lampshades come in many different shapes, styles, fabrics, and materials.
 Creating your own lampshade from scratch requires some concentration and instruction, but allows you to customize it to your taste and the style of your room.
 With a few simple materials, you can create your own custom lampshade in two to three hours.

-Untwist and straighten the wire coat hangers to make the lampshade frame.
+Untwist and straighten the wire coat hangers to prepare to build the lampshade frame.

 Determine the diameter of the bottom of the lampshade.
 Use an old lampshade as a guide or draw circles of varying diameters on a piece of paper.
 Cut out the circles and hold each one over the lamp to select the appropriate diameter for the bottom of the lampshade.

-Using the paper templates you made in Steps 1 and 2 as guides, make two circles from the wire coat hangers for the top and bottom frames of your lampshade.
+Using the paper templates as guides, make two circles from the wire coat hangers for the top and bottom frames of your lampshade.
 Use one piece of hanger wire for each frame.
 Twist the hanger wire into a circle and secure the ends by twisting them together with pliers.
 Clip off any excess wire with a wire cutter.